 - Customer Contact.
 This model requires the Commissioner to be operating both the Basic statutory and Triage models, and in addition the Commissioner can take on continued contact with the complainant throughout the complaints process to improve customer focus

-6.1 Complaint review manager
+8.1 Complaint review officers

-6.2 Quality assurance
+8.3 Quality assurance

-In January 2022, the OPCC complaint review policies and processes were subject to an internal audit by Warwickshire County Council’s Audit team.
-A total of nine recommendations were made following the review, all of which have now been completed.
-These include the production of a ‘Complaint Review Frequently Asked Questions’ report, which is provided to those complaints seeking a complaint review.
+In January 2022, the OPCC policies and processes in respect of complaint reviews were subject to an internal audit by Warwickshire County Council’s Audit team.
+A total of nine recommendations were made following the review, all of which were accepted and have now been completed.
+These include the production of a ‘Complaint Review Frequently Asked Questions’ report that is provided to those complaints seeking a complaint review.

-6.3 Organisational learning
+8.4 Organisational learning

-7. Continuous improvement
+9. Continuous improvement